Jemsoft/API-dev-code-test/README.md

 Using loopback.js create a simple restful API to handle images in both persistent storage and in volatile memory operations (controlled via a header option).

 Another header option shall be whether the image is accessible publicly or via their api key only. default should be public.
-Amin roles can access all images.
+Admin roles can access all images.

-The API should allow users to store their own images with both an auto generated alphanumeric ID and a self chosen label, either in a database to be readable and editable later, or in memory only for handling for until their session is closed;
+The API should allow users to store their own images with both an auto generated alphanumeric ID and a self chosen label, either in a database to be readable and editable later, or in memory only for handling until their session is closed;

 They shall be able to add attributes and tags to the image dynamically, as well as add comments to the image.